RhexNiebres/Project-Messaging-App/README.md

   - Tokens automatically expire **30 days** after issuance.
   - After expiry, users must **log in again** to continue using the app.

+# Viewer Login
+-Users can login with a viewer account for demo purposes

 # Technologies Used
 - **Backend:** Express.js
 - **Database:** PostgreSQL